-There are two kinds of tire application products; water based and solvent based.
-Water-based are more earth-friendly while still offering a sleek new-tire appearance.
+Water-based tire applications are more earth-friendly while still offering a sleek new-tire appearance.

 Besides being water-resistant, over the course of time, each layer of application will cause the tire sidewall surface to turn brown.
 Worse, those solvents will lead to premature cracking of the rubber.

-In our opinion, aerosol tire applications should never be used on any tires.
-Because they are petroleum-based, most tire applications will have a negative impact on tire wearability and effectiveness.
+In our opinion, aerosol tire applications should never be used on any tires; regardless of vehicle.
+Because they are petroleum-based, these tire applications typically have a negative impact on tire wearability and effectiveness.

-Furthermore, they petroleum, silicone or chemical products that are not environmentally friendly.
-Each time it rains or you wash your RV, those solvents are going down the storm drains; thus into our ecosystem.
+Furthermore, petroleum, silicone or chemical products are not environmentally-friendly.
+Anytime it rains or you wash your RV, those solvents end up leaching into our ecosystem.

-Be very careful not to overspray chrome polishes onto your tire’s sidewalls.
+Be very careful not to overspray cleaners, chrome polishes and waxes onto your tire’s sidewalls.
 And never ever spray anything other than plain water onto your tire treads.

-DISCLAIMER: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
+We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 There is no extra charge for our readers and followers.